 Interested in more Kent bikes?
 See our review of Kent Bayside (it’s a cruiser bike).

-It rolls on 24″ wheels, comes with 7 gears, and also features front and rear V brakes.
-The front handlebar is locked, so the steering is done by the rider in the back who also controls shifting and braking.
+The tandem bike add-on rolls on a 20″ wheel and comes with 7 gears.
+The front handlebar is locked, so the steering is done by the rider in the front.

 The Kazam Co-Pilot Bike Trailer is an easy way to turn any solo bike into a kids’ tandem bike and take your child for a ride.
 All you need to do is attach this trailer to the back of your bike and start pedaling.
 The trailer has a drivetrain of its own, so your partner in adventure can do some work as well!